 Keycap Sets and Sizes

 I can't really say a lot here besides make sure whatever keycap set you buy, if you're buying it for a specific keyboard you make sure that it has the keycaps you need.
 A lot of 60%, 65%, 68%, etc, have different sized keys, particularly the bottom row keys.
-A 60% the right Control key is likely a 1.25 key whereas on a 68% or 75% it's going to be a standard 1.0 key.
+On a 60% keyboard, the right Control key is likely a 1.25 key whereas on a 68% or 75% it's going to be a standard 1.0 key.
 A 1.25 key is 25% larger than a 1.0 key.
 You'll have to make sure of other keys as well; tab, both shifts, enter, etc. And perhaps even consider if the set contains an ESC in the right location, etc, as some boards move this key around.
 It would be pretty frustrating to buy a keycap set and realize that your right shift is an odd size and the one in the set does not fit your keyboard.

 What do I use?